availabowl/admin-app/README.md

-# Availabowl Admin V2
+# Availabowl Admin V2.1 - Boilerplate

 Next.js app that we use for managing schools in a nice UI.
-Not included in the public repository is our Prisma ORM and API code.
+Not included in the public repository is our Prisma ORM.
+Since update 2.1.0 of our administrator app, part of our API schema is public through this.

+## API
+Our PostgreSQL data is managed within this administrator app.
+For development purposes, we advise you to be aware that we handle violations and data integrity of our schema within our database.
+This is so we can reduce codebase logic.

 ## Requirements